gmeligio/project-gen/API.md

 - *Type:* string

-The command to run in order to synthesize the code to Terraform compatible JSON (language specific).
+The command to run in order to synthesize the CDKTF application (language specific).

 ---